ART: Step-by-Step Guide

 3. Sometimes a mock transfer is performed to identify potential problems in embryo transfer.

-4. Occasionally, an IVF cycle starts with a cycle day of the menstrual period without other medications.
+4. An IVF cycle starts with a cycle day of the menstrual period without other preceding medications.

 ART Cycle

-2. Ovarian stimulation with gonadotropins (e.g. Bravelle®, Menopur®, Follistim®, Repronex®, Gonal-F®, Follistim AQ pen, and/or Gonal-F RFF Pen)
+1. Ovarian stimulation with gonadotropins (e.g. Menopur®, Follistim®, Gonal-F®, Follistim AQ pen, and/or Gonal-F RFF Pen)

-3. Monitoring follicle development with ultrasound and serum hormone levels
+2. Monitoring follicle development with ultrasound and serum estradiol levels

-4. Final oocytes maturation and hCG administration (Profasi®, Pregnyl®, Novarel® or Ovidrel®)
+3. Final oocytes maturation and induction of the artificial ovulatory surge with either Lupron or hCG administration ( Pregnyl®, Novarel® or Ovidrel®)

 Step 1 – Prestimulation Treatment